abra5umente/spotty-remote/README.md

 - ✅ Automatic renewal
 - ❌ Requires domain name and port 80 access

-**Option B: Tailscale (Automatic Setup)**
+**Option B: Tailscale (Host Integration)**
 - ✅ No domain required
 - ✅ Automatic HTTPS (handled by Tailscale)
 - ✅ Works across networks
-- ✅ App becomes its own Tailscale device
+- ✅ Uses host's Tailscale installation
 - ✅ No certificate generation needed
-- ❌ Requires Tailscale account and auth key
+- ❌ Requires Tailscale installed on host

 **Note:** Spotify requires HTTPS for callback URIs in all cases, so HTTP-only mode is not supported.